esillen/esillen.github.io/_projects/appelbrus.md

 <div class="small-horizontal-space"></div>

-### Äppelbrus is currently in beta mode and the first 2000 bottles will be sold summer 2019!
+### Approximately 1000 bottles of Äppelbrus were sold during 2019 and they might become available again in the future!